 Avoid public charging stations

 The first and most fool-proof way to avoid juice jacking attacks is simply not to use public charging stations.
-If your phone runs out of power, bite the bullet and go phoneless until you can charge it safely.
+If your cell phone runs out of power, bite the bullet and go phoneless until you can charge it safely.
 That may be a big ask, but you’re guaranteed success with this method!

 Enable and use your device’s software security measures